stolle42/Tutorials/kubernetes/introduction.md

 ```bash
 helm uninstall chart-name
 ```
-Ok great, we can collect different objects in a certain location and install or uninstall them simultanously.
+Ok great, we can collect different ressources in a certain location and install or uninstall them simultanously.
 That somewhat simplifies our work, but is that all helm can do?
 No, there's much more.
 Templates are called that for a reason.
 You can name your pod after the chart name like this:
 ```yaml
 metadata:
   name: {{.Release.Name}}-pod